sevagh/freemusicdemixer.com/web/midi.md

 # MIDI Converter

 Imagine playing a guitar lick, converting it into MIDI, and transforming it into a piano melody with your favorite MIDI software.
-With our MIDI conversion tool, that’s not just possible—it’s effortless.
+With our MIDI conversion tool, that’s not just possible — it’s effortless.

 ---